Mom’s Classic Potato Salad: The Side Dish That Feeds the Soul

 Method

-- Brown your burger and add the cowboy seasoning.
+- Brown your burger in a skillet, drain grease and add the Cowboy Seasoning.

-- Add the rest of your toppings, lettuce, tomatoes, pickles, onions, and drizzle smash sauce on top of them.
+- Add the rest of the ingredients, lettuce, pickles, tomatoes, onions.
+Drizzle smash sauce on top & serve.